venomousboxer/watermarking-application/README.md

 * X coordinate
 * Y coordinate

-Of the watermark our also present in this app.
+of the watermark our also present in this app.

 Any issues, flaws or corrections would be heartilly accepted and implemented.
 Please feel free to post issues or pull requests.